Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for E&S Mattress

-• Use a supportive foundation that matches the mattress requirements to maintain feel and durability.
+• Use a foundation that matches the mattress requirements to protect feel and durability.

-• If you sleep hot, start with breathable sheets and avoid thick waterproof covers unless you truly need them.
+• If you sleep hot, pair these beds with breathable sheets and avoid thick covers unless you need one.

-• Keep the surface clean with a protector early; visible staining can complicate warranty outcomes.
+• Keep the surface clean with a protector to avoid problems if you ever need warranty help.

-• If you’re choosing between two comfort options, pick the one that keeps your hips level on your primary sleep position.
+• Choose the comfort option that keeps your hips level in your main sleep position.

 FAQs